Table of Contents:

 Popular examples of privacy coins are Zcash and Monero, which employ different methods to achieve privacy.

 Zcash employs a different mechanism, incorporating an optional switch between transacting publicly and privately.
 The network receives a message validating each private transaction via zero-knowledge proofs, and this message withholds any additional information on the transaction.
+At the time of writing, Zcash has a market cap of $814M.

 How can you use privacy coins?